AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Output**

-The device responds with a JSON containing member descriptors for the root block.
+The device responds with a JSON containing `NcBlockMemberDescriptor` member descriptors for the root block.
 The sub block we are interested in is the Stereo Gain block.
 We see the block is present along with its Object ID (oid).
-The oid is unique across all control elements and we will use it to further interogate the Stereo Gain block and find its members.
+The oid is unique across all control elements and we will use it to further interrogate the Stereo Gain block and find its members.
 The oid is 31.

 ```
 {